 The BVA is the voice of every member of our profession, and our bridge with the public.
-I’ve been impressed with the bravery of the current committee in tackling the hard stuff and would love to contribute.
 I have a passion for the wellbeing of my colleagues, but I also care deeply about the health and welfare of the animals we treat, and the planet we share.
 Whether it is educating owners about brachycephalic breeds before point of purchase or supporting our British farmers in maintaining high welfare standards, whatever Brexit brings.
 In this uncertain political climate, the BVA will play an even bigger role than before in representing our voice.
 Together, we can influence government policy on UK welfare standards in agriculture, at point of slaughter, and disease surveillance across all species.
 I also have interests in improving education around responsible use of antibiotics; sustainability; the use of animals in the media; and improving public perception of the veterinary profession.

 I have recently become freelance, working mostly as a locum, to see where my interest in the wider veterinary field takes me.
-Working in multiple practices across the East Midlands has allowed me to build strong relationships with many local colleagues.
-I feel I can represent the views of our region and have the time and energy to dedicate to the role.
 When I qualified, I didn’t expect my path to be so varied.
 But whether it is about wellbeing, animal welfare, or pregnancy loss, I have found that I have a voice.
 I want to use this within the body of the profession to make a positive impact.
 We are in a period of rapid, and sometimes frightening change.
 I would love the opportunity to be part of embracing this new chapter, helping support my colleagues with the challenges and opportunities this change brings, and to build trust between the profession and the public.